davedittrich/python_secrets/README.rst

    .. note::

-      If you ever want to suppress messages about new variables, etc., just add the ``-q`` flag:
+      The warnings about undefined new variables are presented on the standard error file handle (a.k.a., ``&2``).
+You get rid of them on the console by redirecting ``stderr`` to ``/dev/null`` or a file:

       .. code-block:: console

-          $ psec -q environments create test --clone-from ~/git/goSecure/secrets
+          $ psec environments create test --clone-from ~/git/goSecure/secrets 2>/dev/null
-          $
+          environment directory /Users/dittrich/.secrets/test created

       ..